loukel/learning-log-socket.io/guide-for-learners.md

-# How to Use Sockets with React
+# Utilising Sockets with React
 ## Motivation: Why learn it?
-- Incredibly powerful - enables multiple users to edit data at once
-- Real time gives for a better experience
-- Works great with react and redux, since components don't need functionality for the sockets, can just fetch and update data straight from the global state
+Sockets are incredible powerful; it enables multiple users to manipulate data at once, where each user see's live changes.
+Combining sockets with React provides an extremely powerful development environment where a web app can be split up into components while sockets provide an excellent user experience.
+Live correspondance with servers seem to be the future of web apps especially for apps that are used for teams which seems to be a rising trend in apps.
+There's apps like Asana, Notion, Monday and soo many others which all utilise sockets.
+Social media sites also utlise sockets - you wouldn't want to refresh the page just to see if you've received a message or if someone has just posted.
+Therefore, to be a web developer in this current paradigm its imperative that you become comfortable using sockets.

 ## Background: What do you need to know before starting?
 Include links to material to catch up.
 Make it clear who your target audience is
+### Node JS / Express

+### React

+### Redux (Bonus)

 Before you start to implement sockets with React, it is important to know that you need to understand confidently how the React environment works and have a good general understanding of Redux - although you could avoid the use of Redux all together

 - React
 - Redux (optional)
 - Express/Node JS

 ## Learning materials: Provide appropriate links to external resources with commentary